 Is bedtime a struggle in your house?
-Children’s Behavioural Specialist & Author, Alicia Eaton shares her 6 Secrets to Developing Good Sleeping Habits in Kids, from her book Words That Work: How to Get Kids to Do Almost Anything.
+Children’s behavioural specialist and author Alicia Eaton shares her secrets to help develop good sleeping habits in kids from her book Words That Work: How to Get Kids to Do Almost Anything.

 Of all the daily arguments in the home, bedtime flare-ups are one of the most common.
 Young children, in particular, are prone to meltdowns at this time – and let’s face it, late in the evening both tired parents and children are running low on patience and the capacity to cope.